 Professional Recruiter Fees – Return on Investment, Not an Expense

 You clearly acknowledge the value in working with a professional recruiter that specializes in your industry.
 In the case of Egret Consulting; the electrical industry.
-You realize that nobody knows your marketplace better that a professional recruiter.
+You realize that nobody knows your marketplace better than a professional recruiter.
 You recognize that a professional recruiter identifies who your competitors are, understands your go to market strategy, knows the technology involved in your products and can effectively identify, attract and land the candidates that are both a professional and cultural fit for your organization.
 Easy, peasy, right?

-Now….that final question, “Tell me about your fee structure?”
+Now…that final question, “tell me about your fee structure?”
 Radio silence ensues.
 After reviewing and acknowledging all of the benefits to working with a professional recruiter, suddenly the recruiter’s fee is an ‘expense’.
 I challenge you to rather view the fee as an investment.

 Back to present…the professional recruiter’s fee.
 Hopefully you’re no longer viewing it as an expense.
 When you consider the ‘real’ expense of trying to fill critical roles with less effective (and not necessarily less expensive) methods that may land a less effective candidate it makes sense.
 Sharp executives recognize that a professional recruiter’s fee is a strategic investment, not a line item expense.
 The return on your investment will indeed pay dividends over time.

 Rob Wieska is a contingent and retained recruiter exclusive to the electrical industry with a specialty in Power Distribution and Building Automation in addition to general Electrical Product Manufacturing.
 To learn more about how he can help your company identify and attract talent, check out his biography, view his LinkedIn profile or send him an email at email@example.com.